prasunanand/gsoc_blog/sciruby_blog.md

 ## **Storing n-dimensional matrices as flat arrays**

 The major components of a NMatrix is its shape, elements, dtype and stype.
-Any nmatrix when initialised, the elements are stored in flat arrays.
+Any nmatrix when initialised, stores the elements as a flat array.
 ArrayRealVector class is used to store the elements.

-@s stores the elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively. currently, we have nmatrix-jruby implemented for only double matrices.
+@s stores the elements, @shape stores the shape of array, while @dtype and @stype store the data type and storage type respectively.
+Currently, we have nmatrix-jruby implemented for only double matrices.

-NMatrix-MRI uses @s which is an object containing elements, stride, offset as in C, we need to deal with the memory allocation for the arrays.
+NMatrix-MRI uses @s which is an object containing elements, stride, offset (as in C, we need to deal with the memory allocation for the arrays).

 ![NMatrix](https://github.com/prasunanand/gsoc_blog/blob/master/img/sciruby_blog/nmatrix.png?raw=true "Fig.1.
 NMatrix")

 ## **Slicing and Rank**

 Implementing slicing was the toughest part of NMatrix-JRuby implementation.
-NMatrix@s stores the elements of a matrix as a flat_array.
-The elements along any dimension are accessed with the help of the stride.
-NMatrix#get_stride calculates the stride with the help of the dimension and shape and returns an array.
+*NMatrix@s* stores the elements of a matrix as a flat_array.
+The elements along any dimension are accessed with the help of the stride. *NMatrix#get_stride* calculates the stride with the help of the dimension and shape and returns an array.

 ```ruby
 def get_stride(nmatrix)